MDPuneethReddy/personalblog/public/posts/redis-how-to-use-in-nodejs-to-fast-the-response.md

 After installing check that redis is installed in package.json, next import redis at main file of expressjs app

-next import axios in the main file and start your redis server, which you installed before, if not install from <a style="color: blue" href=" https://github.com/dmajkic/redis/downloads"> https://github.com/dmajkic/redis/downloads</a>.
+next import axios in the main file and start your redis server, which you installed before, if not install from <a style="color: blue" href=" https://github.com/dmajkic/redis/downloads" target="_blank"> https://github.com/dmajkic/redis/downloads</a>.
 ```
 Yarn add axios
 ```